PRO TIP for this major: turn in your UC Application sooner rather than later.

 Unfortunately, you will not be permitted to participate in the day's audition activities.
 Following the December supplemental deadline, faculty review all student material during December/January leading up to the auditions.
 When a student arrives for their audition, the faculty are already deeply familiar with the applicant's writing samples, letters of recommendation, and academic history.
 While the faculty regrets having to turn students away on the day of, they believe that auditioning a student without the benefit of prior review is inequitable admission procedure and would unfairly and severely disadvantage the student in the review process.

 There is no pre-screening for dance auditions: if you want a live audition, you will participate in a live audition.
 All audition information is listed in the Dance Supplemental Application Worksheet: http://wacd.ucla.edu/undergraduate-program

 Q: I am scheduled for the live audition but have to leave early.
 Can I schedule a specific time for my audition?

 Please email us at firstname.lastname@example.org with your request.
 The department will do their best to accommodate any scheduling concerns you have.

 We have provided this space so that you can include curated creative material that relates directly to your major.
 This space is entirely optional; your application will not be negatively affected should you choose to not submit in this area.

 Here are some examples of how Other Evidence of Creativity (OEC) can be successfully utilized in the application:

-For students applying to Dance: the faculty discourage the inclusion of additional student dance performance in this area.
+For students applying to Dance: the faculty discourages the inclusion of additional student dance performance in this area.
 For students attending the Live Audition, the in-person performance is sufficient.
 For students auditioning by Video, there is a specific area for uploading dance performance/technique.
 We do, however, welcome videos of choreography/performance that you have developed for other performers.